Mountain sucker: Description

 This is a slender and streamlined sucker, generally olive green to brown above and on the sides, and white to yellowish underneath.
 There may be a pattern of darker blotches along the sides.
 Adult males will also have a dark red-orange band over a dark green band on each side, and during breeding season their fins will take on a red-orange shade also.
 Although the species epithet platyrhynchus means "flat snout", the snout is not actually less round than in other suckers.
 The mouth is underneath, framed by large and protrusible lips covered with many papillae.
 The inner margin of the lower lip has two semicircular bare areas, and a cartilaginous plate used for scraping.
 Just above the 9-rayed pelvic fins there are small protrusions on each side.
-Length ranges up to 25 cm, with a length under 20 cm typical.